 The Facts & Figures

-British tap water is not only safe, it's ranked as some of the cleanest in the world (yes, ahead of the United States!).
-In 1897, the town of Maidstone in Kent was the first in the world to have its entire water system treated with chlorine as a preventative measure against waterborne epidemics such as typhoid, cholera and dysentery.
+British tap water is not only safe, but it's also ranked as some of the cleanest in the world (yes, ahead of the United States!).
+In 1897, the town of Maidstone in Kent was the first in the world to have its entire water system treated with chlorine as a preventative measure against waterborne epidemics such as typhoid, cholera, and dysentery.
 Today, 94% of British citizens report that they are satisfied with their main water supply, and in blind taste tests, many people are unable to tell the difference between tap water and bottled water.

 In fact, English newspaper The Telegraph published an article in 2013 stating that bottled water may not be as safe as tap water because it isn't subjected to the same stringent testing.
 Every year, millions of tests are carried out to ensure that Britain's mains water adheres to standards informed by scientific research from the World Health Organization.
 In 2014, results showed a 99.96% compliance rate in England, a 99.98% compliance rate in Scotland, and a 99.86% compliance rate in Northern Ireland.